George Reynolds (Mormon): Early life

 Reynolds was born in Marylebone, England, to George Reynolds and Julia Ann Tautz.
 He spent much of his childhood under the care of his maternal grandmother.
-His grandmother employed a maid, Sarah White, who invited nine-year-old Reynolds to attend a meeting of the LDS Church with her.
+His grandmother employed a maid, Sarah White, who invited nine-year-old Reynolds to attend an LDS Church meeting with her.
 Reynolds received permission from his grandmother to do so; Reynolds attended a sacrament meeting of the church's Paddington Branch with White, and almost immediately decided that he wished to become a member.

-However, Reynolds's parents refused to allow him to be baptized a member of the church.
-Often, he would evade his parents' wishes and attend the Sunday meetings in Paddington.
-When Reynolds was 14 years old, he attended the church's Somers Town Branch, where he was unknown, and asked to be received into the church by baptism.
-Not knowing that Reynolds' parents had forbidden the action, the branch president, George Teasdale, baptized him on May 4, 1856; Reynolds was confirmed a member of the church by Teasdale on May 11, 1856.
+Reynolds's parents refused to allow him to be baptized a member of the church.
+Often, he would disobey his parents and attend church in Paddington.
+When Reynolds was 14 years old, he attended the church's Somers Town Branch and asked to be baptized.
+Reynolds was baptized on May 4, 1856; Reynolds was confirmed a member of the church by the branch president, George Teasdale, on May 11, 1856.

 In December 1856, Reynolds was given the Aaronic priesthood and ordained to the office of deacon.
-He was responsible for opening the doors to the Sunday meetinghouse for the Somers Town Branch and organizing the seating in preparation for sacrament meeting.
 In May 1857, at the age of 15, Reynolds was ordained to the office of priest.
 Reynolds engaged in open-air preaching in the streets of London, usually with an adult elder of the church.
 After Reynolds began street preaching, his parents discovered that he had become a Latter-day Saint.

 In August 1860, Reynolds was given the Melchizedek priesthood and ordained to the office of elder.
 In May 1861, he was called to be a full-time missionary of the church in London.
 In 1863, Reynolds was reassigned as a missionary to the Liverpool area to work as a clerk for church apostle and mission president George Q. Cannon.
 When Cannon returned to the United States later that year, Reynolds retained his position as a clerk under the new mission president, apostle and counselor in the First Presidency, Daniel H. Wells.
-As mission clerk, one of the primary responsibilities Reynolds had was organizing and coordinating the efforts to assist European church members in emigrating to Utah Territory, where the headquarters of the church were located.
+As mission clerk, Reynolds organized and coordinated efforts to assist European church members in emigrating to Utah Territory.
 While acting as mission clerk, Reynolds was asked to serve as the branch president of the Liverpool Branch.